Need fresh YouTube video ideas for your channel in 2017?

 - Can you gather some video testimonials from your happy clients?
 Video testimonials are a great YouTube video idea to boost your credibility and trust with those who have never bought from you before.

 - Is there something you are passionate about in your industry?
 Create a ‘rant video’ and share it on Twitter, LinkedIn and Facebook.
+Or perhaps reaction videos, where you discuss your reaction to the current news and recent events.

 - Are you brilliant at creating business systems?
 Share the ideas behind your systems on video.